remarkjs/remark-lint/readme.md

 ## Compatibility

-Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+Projects maintained by the unified collective are compatible with maintained versions of Node.js.

-As of now, that is Node.js 12.20+, 14.14+, and 16.0+.
+When we cut a new major release, we drop support for unmaintained versions of Node.
-Our projects sometimes work with older versions, but this is not guaranteed.
+This means we try to keep the current release line, `remark-lint@9`, compatible with Node.js 16.

 ## Security